• Interviews

 March 18, 2026 Jordan Ruimy

 Ok, the latest Cannes rumors finally have a potential surprise in the works.
-A THR spitball report says that Lars von Trier is on track to finish his 15th—likely final—film, and that a Cannes premiere is now in the cards.
+A THR spitball report says that Lars von Trier is on track to finish his 15th—likely final—film of his career, and that a Cannes premiere could now be in the cards.

 Not much is known about “After,” beyond rumors that it might be inspired by Chris Marker’s “La Jetee,” but I truly hope von Trier, who hasn’t directed a feature since 2018, has completed what looks to be his swan song.
 He lives and breathes cinema.
 That’s all he’s been doing for the better part of 40 years.